johnnyfreeman/glint/README.md

 - **Placeholder Resolution:**
   - Placeholders like `{name}` and `{email}` in your requests are replaced with actual values at runtime.
   - If a value is missing in the `env_file`, the application will prompt you to input it, saving it for future use.
+  - Placeholders can also be resolved using 1Password credentials for added security.

 - **Request Execution:**
   - Requests are executed sequentially, following the order defined in the `requests.toml` file.
   - You can extract values from previous responses to populate placeholders in subsequent requests.